unfoldingWord/door43-preview-app/README.md

 This app is basically just a wrapper  for other components (a reference implementation app).

 These are some of the underlying components:

-- [OCE Editor Tools](https://github.com/oce-editor-tools) Multiple re-usable editor and preview components packaged into a library (monorepo).
-These are meant to be integrated into applications for editing and viewing scripture text in USFM format.

 - [Epitelete-html](https://github.com/unfoldingWord/epitelete-html) HTML handling in Epitelete - as a derived sub-class.
 All the [original Epitelete](https://github.com/Proskomma/epitelete) parent functions are inherited and then extended with more functions for generating and parsing Html.